 “I believe, and thousands of years of history have shown, that a man or woman instructed from youth in the art of government, a person who is trained from childhood to see their rule as a sacred duty, a solemn service, and a public stewardship rather than an earned right, governs more benignly, sincerely, capably, and nobly than someone who has either taken power through brute force, violent revolution, or contested elections.
 Democratic elections are an extraordinary thing in that they propose that, upon being elected, a politician who has previously been partisan, divisive, and factious will somehow, almost magically, cease to be partisan, divisive, and factious upon taking office.
 I believe it is the very height of naivete to believe that a popularly elected, partisan politician can somehow serve as a supra-political, unifying figure.”

-Since 1989, I have also found my spiritual home within the Anglican tradition – interpreted broadly – of the Christian faith.
+Since 1989, I have also found my spiritual home within the Anglican tradition within the Christian faith.
 I am spiritually and theologically Anglican, deeply valuing the fact that, in the words of the late Archbishop of Canterbury, Geoffrey Fisher, the classical Anglican tradition

 “has no peculiar thought, practice, creed or confession of its own.
 It has only the Catholic Faith of the ancient Catholic Church, as preserved in the Catholic Creeds and maintained in the Catholic and Apostolic constitution of Christ’s Church from the beginning.”

 In addition, I value the classical Anglican tradition of theological discourse – often described as the “three-legged stool” of Scripture, Tradition (or Antiquity), and (sanctified) Reason.
-All are necessary to ensure orthodoxy; an unbalanced appeal to any tends to almost inevitably result in heresy, and frequently schism as well.
+While God’s self-revelation as contained in Scripture is paramount, of course, all are necessary to ensure orthodoxy; an unbalanced appeal to any tends to almost inevitably result in heresy, and frequently schism as well.

-I am also a cultural and aesthetic Anglican, deeply valuing the nearly two thousand year old history, heritage, and traditions of the Ecclesia Anglicana (“English Church,” including within its own heritage the Celtic Christian tradition as well) which, considered thus broadly, is the spiritual heritage of at least two-thirds of my ancestry: English, Scots, and a touch of Irish, the remainder being mostly German with a splash of Swedish and French Hugenot.
+I am also culturally and aesthetically Anglican, deeply valuing the nearly two thousand year old history, heritage, and traditions of the Ecclesia Anglicana (“English Church,” including within its own heritage the Celtic Christian tradition as well) which, considered thus broadly, is the spiritual heritage of at least two-thirds of my ancestry: English, Scots, and a touch of Irish, the remainder being mostly German with a splash of Swedish and French Hugenot.

 I am deeply fond of the classical Anglican trait of doing “all things decently and in order,” of the euphonious language and solid doctrine of the classical Books of Common Prayer (1549 to 1662 in the UK, 1789 to 1928 in the US) – and of course, the Authorized, a.k.a.
 “King James,” Version of the Scriptures – and of the glorious English choral tradition which enriches Anglican worship.

-I am blessed to have been received into a traditional “Continuing” Anglican jurisdiction – the United Episcopal Church of North America – as a Deacon, God willing on my way to the priesthood.
+I am blessed to have been ordained a Priest in Christ’s one, holy, catholic and apostolic Church, in its Anglican expression: specifically the United Episcopal Church of North America, a traditional “Continuing” Anglican jurisdiction.
 Thus the title of this blog: The Anglophilic Anglican.
 For that is indeed what I am!

-I hold a B.A. in medieval studies from then-Western Maryland College (now “McDaniel College”) – a small, private, liberal-arts college recognized as one of the top forty American “Colleges that Change Lives,” and a Master of Theological Studies from the Divinity School of Vanderbilt University, a well-regarded “Southern Ivy” institution: then the second-ranked divinity school in the nation.
+I hold a B.A. in medieval studies from then-Western Maryland College (now “McDaniel College”) – a small, private, liberal-arts college recognized as one of the top forty American “Colleges that Change Lives” – and a Master of Theological Studies from the Divinity School of Vanderbilt University, a well-regarded “Southern Ivy” institution: at the time I attended, the second-ranked divinity school in the nation.

 I also hold a certificate in park management with a concentration in environmental education.
-Love of history, and of Nature and the out-of-doors, have been the two consuming interests and passions of my life, and in fact my sense of vocation includes the desire to help re-weave the connections between God, Nature, and humankind which have been strained and, all too often, broken by our contemporary techno-industrial society.
+Love of history, and of Nature and the out-of-doors, have been the two consuming interests and passions of my life, and in fact my sense of vocation includes the desire to help re-weave the connection between God, Nature, and humankind which have been strained and, all too often, broken by our contemporary techno-industrial society.
+We cannot, in my view, claim to love the Creator while disparaging, degrading, or damaging His good Creation.

 At the same time, I also seek to do my bit to promote and restore respect, and even reverence, for “the Good, the True, and the Beautiful,” – the three transcendental values, according to the Western Classical tradition – in a world which has too-often lost touch with all three.
 To borrow a phrase or two from the owner / administrator of “Architectural Revival” on Facebook, I stand for “Beauty, Tradition, Heritage, Order, and Craft,” recognizing that “Good things are easily destroyed, but not easily created.”